Tag: Programming

 cargo new first_rust_prj

-This should create follwoing folder structure with main.rs and Cargo.toml (configuration) file.
+This should create following folder structure with main.rs and Cargo.toml (configuration) file.

 Building and Running Cargo project